Bedsores or Pressure Ulcers & Impact on Quality of Life

 The caregiver can be vigilant and can help prevent the development of new bedsores.
 This may also boost the morale and confidence of both the patient and the caregiver.

-A few tips to prevent bedsores and to improve the quality of life of a patient with bedsores.
+A few tips to prevent bedsores and improve the quality of life of a patient with bedsores.

 - Change the position of an immobile or bedridden patient frequently to avoid pressure on the skin and underlying tissues.